 12. Hot Springs

 Particularly if you’re in Montana during the winter months, (or cooler shoulder seasons), it’s always fun to find a rejuvenating hot spring.
-Here are a few favourites:
+Here are a few of my personal picks:

 - Norris Hot Springs.
 A very low-key developed hot pool approximately 40 minutes outside of Bozeman.
-This is our personal favourite developed hot spring.
+This is my personal favorite developed hot spring.
 You can get local and organic food here, and even enjoy music on Saturday nights.

 - Chico Hot Springs.
 This developed pool can be an all-inclusive visit as there’s a hotel and restaurant on-site, or a stopover on your way to Yellowstone.